 You can use the Provider and Pharmacy Directory to find the network pharmacy you want to use.
-There are changes to our network of pharmacies for next year.
 An updated Provider and Pharmacy Directory is located on our website at www.SeniorCarePlus.com.
-You may also contact Customer Service for updated provider information or to ask us to mail you a Provider and Pharmacy Directory.
+You may also call Customer Service for updated provider information or to ask us to mail you a Provider and Pharmacy Directory.
 Please review the 2021 Provider and Pharmacy Directory to see which pharmacies are in our network.